Ecuador Tourism (Turismo)

-Then, buildings upon buildings.
+Then, as I rode the bus a bit further, I saw buildings upon buildings.
 Clutter and old plastic bottles lined the streets.
-The hustle and bustle of this nation’s capital has many sights, sounds and smells that cultural tourists want to experience.
+The hustle and bustle of this nation’s capital have many sights, sounds, and smells that tourists really do want to experience.
+And I couldn’t wait to get my hands on this stunning city!

+The first thing I noticed was how religion has played a role in the way this city was built.
+300 years of Spanish colonization transforms a city.
 The Spanish founded modern-day Quito and Guayaquil as part of their political administration era, which lasted until the War of Independence.
 When the Spanish Conquistadors took over this area, they indoctrinated the indigenous people into the ways of the Catholic Church.
+So as you can imagine, there are quite a few churches here.

 Literally, there are so many cathedrals in Quito that you could make an entire trip out of visiting houses of worship.
-I found a list of churches in old town Quito.
+I found a list of churches in the old town of Quito and decided to make you a list of some of the best ones to visit.

 - Basilica Church